Women in Judaism: Orthodox Judaism

-Orthodox Judaism is based on gendered understandings of Jewish practice (i.e., that there are different roles for men and women in religious life).
-This reflects the view that all are created unique rather than equal.
-This emphasizes the view that everyone is created with a specialized, unique role in the world.
-There are different opinions among Orthodox Jews concerning these differences.
-Most claim that men and women have complementary yet different roles in religious life resulting in different religious obligations.
+Orthodox Judaism is complementarian.
+Opinions vary among Orthodox Jews concerning these principles.
+Most claim that men and women have different roles and bear different obligations.
 For example, women are not burdened with time-bound mitzvot.
-Others believe that some of these differences are not a reflection of religious law, but rather of cultural, social, and historical causes.
-In the area of education, women were historically exempted from any study beyond an understanding of the practical aspects of Torah and the rules necessary for running a Jewish household; both of which they have an obligation to learn.
+Others believe that such differences have cultural, social, and historical causes.
+Women were historically exempted from religious study beyond understanding the practical aspects of Torah and the practices necessary for running a devout household—both of which they were obligated to learn.
 Until the twentieth century, women were often discouraged from learning Talmud and other advanced Jewish texts.
-In the past 100 years, Orthodox Jewish education for women has advanced tremendously.
-This is most embodied in the development of the Bais Yaakov system.
+In the past 100 years, Orthodox Jewish education for women has expanded.
+This is most visible in the development of the Bais Yaakov system.

-There have been many areas in which Orthodox women have been working toward change within religious life over the past 20 years: promoting advanced women's learning and scholarship, promoting women's ritual inclusion in synagogue, promoting women's communal and religious leadership, and more.
-Women have been advancing change despite often vocal opposition by rabbinic leaders.
-Some Orthodox rabbis try to discount changes by claiming that women are motivated by sociological reason rather than "true" religious motivation.
-For example, Orthodox, Haredi, and Hasidic rabbis discourage women from wearing a kippah, tallit, or tefillin.
+Orthodox women have been working to expand women's learning and scholarship, promoting women's ritual inclusion in worship and promoting women's communal and religious leadership.
+Some rabbinic leaders oppose such changes, claiming that women are motivated by sociological reasons rather than religion.
+For example, Orthodox rabbis discourage women from wearing a kippah, tallit, or tefillin.

-In most Orthodox synagogues, women are not entitled to deliver divrei Torah-brief discourses generally on the weekly Torah portion-after or between services; shiurim are typically limited to men, as well.
-Furthermore, many Orthodox synagogues have physical barriers (known as mechitzot) dividing the left and right sides of the synagogue (rather than the usual division between the main floor and large balconies), with the women's section on one side, and the men's section on the other.
-Technically, a mechitzah of over four feet or so (ten handbreadths) suffices, even if the men can see the women, though it is not preferable.
-The mechitza serves to enhance the quality of prayer by ensuring that men are not distracted by the opposite sex.
+In many Orthodox synagogues, women are not entitled to deliver divrei Torah—brief discourses on the weekly Torah portion—after or between services; shiurim are typically limited to men.
+Orthodox synagogues have physical barriers (mechitzot) dividing the left and right sides of the synagogue, with the women on one side and the men on the other.
+Historically, many Orthodox synagogues restricted women to balcony seating while men sat on the main floor.
+Formally, a mechitzah of over four feet or so (ten handbreadths) suffices, even if the men can see the women, though such a small separation is not ideal.
 A typical mechitzah consists of wheeled wooden panels, often topped with one-way glass to allow women to view the Torah reading.